-Fact: While most home improvements add some equity, some are consistently at the top of the heap.
-Another thing those equity champions have in common: They usually require the help of a pro, but the cost can be instantly worth it.
+Fact: While most home improvements add some equity, some consistently top the list.
+Another thing those equity champions have in common: They usually require a pro's help, but the cost can be instantly worth it.

-Based on data gleaned from the “Remodeling Impact Report” (RIR) from the National Association of REALTORS®’, if these three projects are on your fixer-upper’s list of must-haves, then you may have found your dream equity-builder:
+Based on data gleaned from the “Remodeling Impact Report" from the National Association of REALTORS®', if these three projects are on your fixer-upper's list of must-haves, you may have found your dream equity-builder:

 - New roof: A new roof may not be the remodeling project of your dreams — until you realize it could actually pay you.
-You’ll spend about $7,500 to install it (based on a national average determined by contractors responding to the RIR survey), but when you sell, it could recoup 109% of that or $8,150, according to REALTORS® surveyed.
+You'll spend about $7,500 to install it (based on a national average determined by contractors responding to the remodeling impact survey), but when you sell, it could recoup 109% of that, or $8,150, according to REALTORS® surveyed.

-- Hardwood floors: It costs about $3,000 on average nationally to refinish hardwood floors.
+- Hardwood floors: To refinish hardwood floors costs about $3,000 on average nationally.
 The survey indicates you could recoup 100% of that at resale.
-If you’re looking at a fixer-upper (at the right price) that needs the floors redone, that’s like getting the floors for free!
+If you're looking at a fixer-upper (at the right price) that needs the floors redone, that's like getting the floors for free!
 New hardwood floors are also a good choice at a cost of about $5,500 to install, and could recoup $5,000 of that at resale.

 - Insulation: A fixer-upper offers a great opportunity to replace or add insulation.
 New insulation costs about $2,100 on average nationally, and can recoup $1,600 at resale — as if saving 10% to 50% on your energy bill wasn't compelling enough.

-While those three are pretty safe bets — homeowners who responded to the RIR survey gave them high happiness and satisfaction marks, too — almost any project can be worth it with a fixer-upper if the price is right.
+While those three are pretty safe bets — homeowners who responded to the remodeling impact survey gave them high happiness and satisfaction marks, too — almost any project can be worthwhile with a fixer-upper if the price is right.
 For example, a complete kitchen renovation can cost $65,000 and recover only about $40,000 when you sell.
 But if the fixer-upper is discounted enough, think how amazing it would be to cook in a kitchen you designed yourself.

 #4 Evaluate Your Ability to Deal with Disruption